emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

   },
 };

-// open a connection to the Axion platform
+// open a connection to the Fermi platform
 (async function () {
   window.near = await nearApi.connect(config);